Buying real estate in Kumasi?

 What are the most common unexpected fees buyers discover in Kumasi?

-The most common unexpected fees buyers discover in Kumasi include perfection and follow-up documentation costs (extra statutory declarations or replacements), additional survey work when boundaries do not match what was shown, developer admin fees not included in the headline price, and VAT surprises when buying from an estate developer who did not clearly disclose the 6% tax.
+The most common unexpected fees buyers discover in Kumasi include extra "perfection" costs for missing or replacement documents, surprise boundary survey work when site plans do not match reality, developer administration fees that were not included in the headline price, and VAT charges when the seller turns out to be an estate developer rather than a private individual.

-Buyers do get scammed with fake listings and fake fees in Kumasi, with common red flags including demands to pay viewing or processing fees upfront, pressure to pay cash quickly, and refusal to show chain-of-title documents, so always engage a lawyer early and never pay "government fees" directly to individuals.
+Fake listings and fake fees are a real risk in Kumasi, with the biggest red flags being upfront "viewing fees" or "processing fees" demanded by unverified agents, pressure to pay cash quickly, and refusal to show the original chain-of-title documents, so always engage a lawyer before making any payment.

-Fees that are usually not disclosed upfront by sellers or agents in Kumasi include Lands Commission registration steps, extra legal searches needed for complicated titles, survey corrections, VAT and levy on new-builds, and utility connection or regularization costs.
+The fees that are usually not disclosed upfront in Kumasi include Lands Commission registration steps, extra legal searches for stool or family land, survey and boundary corrections, VAT and levy when applicable, and utility connection or regularization costs that only appear after the deal is done.

 In our property pack covering the property buying process in Kumasi, we go into details so you can avoid these pitfalls.